raheemlawal/fdescreen/README.md

 ## Instructions

+#### If you are running locally do all steps, if you are using replit link do step 4 and run in online gui.

 1) Ensure you have Python installed.
 Run 'python3 --version' in terminal to confirm.

 2) Clone repo to desktop or desired folder.